ezsystems/commerce-documentation/docs/cookbook/frontend_customizing/4_front_end_stack_in_details/4.2_customized_foundation_framework/4.2.2_components/component_card.md

 </li>
 ```

-On listing pages like search or categories products are wrapped with .c-card\_\_list-wrapper.
+On listing pages like search or categories products are wrapped with `.c-card__list-wrapper`.
 It is important to wrap with this classes in order to get a grid looking list.

 **HTML**